openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 A :index:`compile-time error` occurs if:

--  a package module contains no package header, or
+-  A *package module* contains no package header; or

--  package headers of two package modules in the same package have different identifiers.
+-  Package headers of two package modules in the same package have different identifiers.

-A package module imports automatically all exported entities from essential kernel packages (‘std.core’ and 'escompat') of the standard library (see :ref:`Standard Library`).
+A *package module* automatically imports all exported entities from essential kernel packages (‘std.core’ and 'escompat') of the standard library (see :ref:`Standard Library`).
 All entities from these packages are accessible as simple names.

-A package module can automatically access all top-level entities declared in all modules that constitute the package.
+A *package module* can automatically access all top-level entities declared in all modules that constitute the package.

 .. index::